rollkit/go-da/README.md

 | `Validate`    | `ids []Blob, proofs []Proof, namespace Namespace`        | `[]bool`        |
 | `Submit`      | `blobs []Blob, gasPrice float64, namespace Namespace`    | `[]ID, []Proof` |

+NOTE: The `Namespace` parameter in the interface methods is optional and used only on DA layers that support the functionality, for example Celestia namespaces and Avail AppIDs.

 ## Implementations

 The following implementations are available: